running-man-01/trashai_nbs/README.md

 So far, the environment has been set up.
 You can go to the Jupyter Lab link pops up in the terminal.

-*Oct 06 notes: the most recent updates of detectron 2 creates a path issue when importing.
-Please review YOLO series first while I fix this issue.*

 Open Jupyter Notebooks you want to review in Jupyter Lab.
 ![lab](https://raw.githubusercontent.com/running-man-01/trashai_nbs/main/jlab.png)